-Since it can be very difficult to diagnose specific parasites, and different parasite cures work for different people, it can be necessary to experiment with a variety of different treatments until you find what works for you.
-Here are some recommended ones.
+Since it can be very difficult to diagnose specific parasites, and different cures work for different people, it’s often necessary to experiment with a variety of different treatments until you find what works for you.

-- Something I use on a regular basis, even when not concerned about potential parasites, is a product called Oxy-powder.
-Made from oxygenated magnesium and organic germanium-132, it is very effective at keeping the colon clean and removing the compacted waste that the parasites thrive in.
+3. Something I use on a regular basis, even when not concerned about potential parasites, is a product called OxyPowder.
+Made from oxygenated magnesium and organic germanium-132, it’s very effective at keeping the colon clean and removing the compacted waste that many parasites thrive in.

-Using around half a dozen Oxy-Powder capsules the night before each anti-parasite smoothie should greatly improve the papaya seeds and other ingredients effectiveness by reducing the places in the lower intestine for the worms and other nasties to hide.
+Use 6 of these OxyPowder capsules the night before each anti-parasite smoothie.
+This can greatly improve the papaya seeds and other ingredients effectiveness by reducing the places in the lower intestine for the worms and other nasties to hide.

-- Paratrax is another powerful intestinal worm killing formula for people who are short on time.
-Made from organic black walnut, wormwood, American wormseed, organic cloves and several other parasite expelling herbs, it is formulated by Doctor Group at the Global Healing Center and is simple to take, convenient and very effective.
+4. Paratrax is another powerful intestinal worm killing formula for people who are short on time.
+Made from organic black walnut, wormwood, American wormseed, organic cloves and several other parasite expelling herbs, it’s doctor-formulated, simple to take and very effective.

 Thank you for all the helpful and insightful comments to this page.
-They are well worth reading, but due to the sheer number of them actually slowing down its loading, I’ll continue the discussion at Eating Papaya Seeds for Digestive Health.
+They are well worth reading, however the sheer number of them are slowing down its loading so I’ll continue the discussion at the article on papaya seed benefits.

 Please see the first comment on this page for some more useful information on professional parasite treatment options and practitioners I’ve found.

-I firmly believe natural treatments, like papaya seeds for parasites, can be effective for intestinal worms and other parasitic organisms, but if you are experiencing serious symptoms then please seek out a knowledgeable healthcare professional and get well.
+I firmly believe natural treatments, like papaya seeds for parasites, can be effective for intestinal worms and other parasitic organisms.
+However, if you are experiencing serious symptoms then please seek out a specialist and get well.